How this CA(SA) paved her own career path against all odds

 Being a person who always does more than what is required, I tend to give more of my time and the balancing equation has been tough.

 Nowadays, I have made this balance a priority as it is important to make time for yourself, your friends, and your family - as, without these people in your life, life would be rendered meaningless.

-Being a chartered accountant is not a destination, it a journey of life-long learning, growth and developing others along the way.
+Being a chartered accountant is not a destination, it is a journey of life-long learning, growth and developing others along the way.

 I love learning new things.

 For me, the call to duty has been to coach and mentor young people.
 It is about instilling hope in young people as well as future CA’s, for making young people dream differently and to realise that there is no one more special than another; we can all be what we dream to be.

 My journey has been a tough terrain but I believe that I can give others the courage to know that if I can achieve it, you can also do the same, and even do better than I could have ever done myself!